jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/EnormousFavorableAustraliancurlew" target="_blank" class="button small">Reader</a>

 _We're not happy because we're not "being the cause."
-But, it's our right to feel the joy of majic as we evolve humanity in the game of civilization as player gods.
+But, it's our right to feel the joy of majic as we play the game of civilization as player gods.
 Rousseau and Jefferson would definitely agree.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Clicking

 We've already seen ordinary people click a new philosophy.
 When the unhappy people on Paris Main Street clicked "upgrade" and happily sung, "do you hear the people sing."

 You can also see this click in the movie called _The Matrix_.
 This classic story is about a dystopian Earth in the not too distant future.

-Our planet became a dark place where most of humanity is unknowingly trapped inside a simulated reality called the matrix.
-The dream world is created by machines to distract humans while using our bodies as an energy source.
+Our planet became a dark place.
+Humanity lost the war to control modern levers of power to "the machines."
+Now mankind is unknowingly trapped inside a simulated reality called the matrix.
+The dream world is created by the machines to distract humans while using our bodies as an energy source.

 The matrix looks and feels like 1990s America.
 It's a wonderfully believable world of dark majic.
 A never-ending spectacle story to keep the selfish machines in power.

-The story's hero is a regular person named Neo.
+The story's protagonist is a regular person named Neo.
 He's unhappy with his life.
-Neo starts his adventure to heroism by asking an innocent question, "what is the Matrix?"
+He finds solace by asking an innocent question, "what is the Matrix?"

-This is a powerful question because if the rules are stacked against you, building a new philosophy is the only way to get ahead.

 Neo's willingness to question reality eventually gets him recruited by the few untapped humans already rebelling against the machines.

 Neo joins them.
 Soon he learns how to see through the dark majic of the matrix's illusions.
-Even better, Neo is taught the supposed unbreakable rules of the virtual world are fake.
+Even better, Neo is taught the supposed unbreakable rules of the matrix can in fact be broken.

-By ignoring the rules, Neo learns many new majical abilities like martial arts, jumping high, and soon even how to dodge bullets.
+If one learns to ignore rules written by the machines.
+Neo does, and soon learns many new majical abilities to expand his cyborgology like martial arts, jumping high, and even how to dodge bullets.

 <div style='position:relative; padding-bottom:calc(41.39% + 44px)'><iframe src='https://gfycat.com/ifr/CharmingSlimGannet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/keanu-reeves-gifs">from Keanu Reeves GIFs</a> <a href="https://gfycat.com/charmingslimgannet-keanu-reeves">via Gfycat</a></p>

 <a href="https://gfycat.com/ifr/CharmingSlimGannet" target="_blank" class="button small">Reader</a>

-_Not too unlike us looking up instruction videos on YouTube or MasteClass, or Skillshare.
+_Not too unlike us looking up instruction videos on YouTube, MasteClass, or Skillshare.
 And we've only just started the Internet Age.
 Credit: The Matrix._

 Neo soon gets noticed by the enforcers of the matrix.
-The "Agents" who seek out rule-breakers and punish them with their powers of inhuman strength, speed, and the loyalty of the people still stuck in the matrix.
+The so-called "Agents" who seek out rule-breakers and punish them with their powers of inhuman strength, speed, and the loyalty of the people still stuck in the matrix.

 Neo counters by mastering more levers of power such as guns, explosions, and helicopters.

 Neo wins.
-Because while mastering the rules makes the Agents powerful, they're also limited by the fake rulebook.
+Because while mastering the rulebook of the matrix makes the Agents powerful, the enforces are also limited by them as well.

 Since Neo is creating a new way of life, he is free to expand his mind to endless horizons.
-Neo becomes so open, he can fully "decode the Matrix" and kill the agents.
+In fact, Neo's mind becomes so open, he can fully "decode the Matrix" and kill the agents.
 As Frederick Douglass would undoubtedly agree, freedom of thought is the most significant power of all.

-After Neo defeats Agent Smith, he calls the machine's bosses and says:
+After Neo defeats the antagonist, he calls the machine's bosses and says:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries.
 A world where anything is possible.
 Where we go from there, is a choice I leave to you.

 Rousseau would have been proud.

 Because decoding dark majic and breaking the rules is always going to be very hard.
-But, we automatically do both when we simply learn new tools and do what's best for ourselves.

-So, you don't have to be a super-hero to be Neo.
-To change the world, you simply must solve your real-life problems with tools.
-That's why we smile when accomplishing even small tasks.
-If we keep solving problems, the majic of evolution defeats antagonism all by itself.
+But, once we click a new philosophy we automatically do both.

 So, let's build on this realization and see how our ancestors evolved and clicked Rousseau's new philosophy to defeat Darth King.